ahmetayrnc/CanYouCrush/README.md

 - The animations are made using multiple sprites and the Unity animator.

 ## Links
-Play Store Link:
+Play Store Link: Due to technical difficulties with my computer, the game is not currently on any stores.

-Trailer for the game:
+Trailer for the game: https://youtu.be/J3fWvDTz7Dg

 ## Gallery
 <p align="middle">